arthurprs/burst-trie/README.md

 # TODO

-It's a fairly long list right now

-* Iterators
+* More Iterators
-* Index
 * Range search
-* More tests
 * Set implementation
+* Deduplicate some code with macros
 * Performance

 # Benchmarks